RESAOLAB program actions

 since 2007 thanks to BAMS Mali

-To strengthen the theoretical and practical skills of West African laboratory technicians, we created the BAMS course (Bachelor in Applied Medical Biology), in2007, in partnership with the School of Biology, Biochemistry and Biotechnology (ESTBB) of the Catholic University of Lyon.
+To strengthen the theoretical and practical skills of West African laboratory technicians, we created the BAMS course (Bachelor in Applied Medical Biology), in 2007, in partnership with the School of Biology, Biochemistry and Biotechnology (ESTBB) of the Catholic University of Lyon.
 Every year, several scholarships are awarded to Malian students.
-Since the beginning of the 2017 academic year, BAMS has officially become a Master’s program at the University of Bamako.
+At the beginning of the 2018 academic year, BAMS will officially become a Master’s program at the University of Bamako.

 The Charles Mérieux Center for Infectious Disease is a partner of the African Bioforce Institute and hosts the WASH integrated training program (water/hygiene/nutrition).
 Jointly funded by UNICEF and the Mérieux Foundation, through a partnership with Action Against Hunger, these courses are aimed at health and sanitation professionals with a view to promoting sustainable access to quality services.